ibm-cloud-docs/watsonxdata/sbmt_das_spk.md

 The following is the sample Python application to perform basic operations on data stored in an Iceberg catalog:

+As the spark schema is not selected in payload, and is selected within spark application, if you receive `[SCHEMA_NOT_FOUND] The schema \<schema_name>` error while trying to connect to the iceberg catalog, ensure the correct catalog and schema name are provided in spark application.
+Also ensure that the catalog under which you are looking for the schema is associated with the Spark engine.
+{: important}

 ```bash
 from pyspark.sql import SparkSession